-For interrupts that are delivered to the processor through the local APIC, each interrupt has an implied priority based on its vector number.
+Each interrupt delivered to the processor through the local APIC has a priority based on its vector number.
 The local APIC uses this priority to determine when to service the interrupt relative to the other activities of the processor, including the servicing of other interrupts.